minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - Up to 15 Read Replicas
 - Within AZ, Cross AZ or Cross Region
-- Replicas can be promoted to the
+- Replicas can be promoted to their own DB
+- Replication is ASYNC, so read are eventually consistent